 Founder & Director

-Growing up in Morocco, Hatim was an award-winning classical pianist, a heavy metal guitarist, and surrounded by sounds of the country’s Arabic, Amazigh, and Sub-Saharan African origins.
-At Harvard, he studied composition, jazz, and ethnomusicology, but found his voice in electronic music – a medium that opened doors towards unifying his eclectic influences.
-For the next decade, Hatim composed, produced, and performed in various solo and collaborative projects, while also developing a prestigious career at Apple where his knack for creative problem-solving and inter-department collaboration produced results that gained him respect and praise from Apple VPs and SVPs, including Eddy Cue.
+Growing up in Morocco, surrounded by sounds of the country’s Arabic, Amazigh, and Sub-Saharan African origins, Hatim was an award-winning classical pianist and heavy metal guitarist.
+At Harvard, he traded in his headbanging to study sociology, jazz, composition, and ethnomusicology, but found a passion in electronic music – a medium that enabled him to combine his eclectic influences.
+For the next decade, while developing a prestigious career at Apple, Hatim composed, produced, and performed in various solo and collaborative music projects.

 Pedro is a Brazilian filmmaker and educator whose interests gravitate around the intersection of art, anthropology, and culturally-sustainable international development.
 His work includes over 100 audiovisual productions for clients such as the Brazilian Ministry of Rural Development and the United Nations Office for South-South Cooperation, and ranges from promotional pieces to award-winning feature-length films.
 Pedro has taught visual anthropology courses for graduate and undergraduate students, and has personally trained over 20 anthropologists in the use of image-based research tools and methods.